 You’ve likely heard the phrase that a business is “licensed, bonded, and insured,” but what does that mean?
 Because the terms tend to go hand in hand, it’s easy to confuse one for the other.
-And, it’s worth noting that being bonded and being insured aren’t the same thing, despite the fact that they both act as defensive measures.
+It’s worth noting that being bonded and being insured aren’t the same thing, despite the fact that they both act as defensive measures.

 Before we dive into the details, it’s important to define and distinguish these three categories: